-Wash bean well, getting al the grit and rocks out of them.
+Wash beans well, getting all the grit and rocks out of them.
 Place in an earthenware or glass bowl.
 Chop up onions, garlic, and pepper and add them to the beans.
-If you don't have a hot pepper, add Louisiana Hot Sauce.
+If you don’t have a hot pepper, add Louisiana Hot Sauce.
 Pour a mixture of one-half wine and one-half water over the beans so that they are covered by an inch or more of liquid.
 Let these beans soak or marinate overnight.
-You may have to add 1 cup of wine and 1 cup water to them before you go to bed or before you put them on in the morning.
+You may have to add 1 cup of wine and 1 cup of water to them before you go to bed or before you put them on in the morning.
 The next morning, cover the bottom of a heavy pot (preferably iron) with about 1/2 cup olive oil.
 Add meat that you have decided to use and heat.
 Pour beans and the mixture which they have marinated into a pot.
 Add water if necessary.
 Bring to a good boil, then turn the fire down and cook slowly for several hours until done.
 Add salt just before you think the beans are done and let it cook into the beans.

 Serve these beans over steamed rice.